glotzerlab/signac-docs/docs/source/hooks.rst

 For example, operation failures may be tracked in the job document as `job.doc['operation_success'] = False`, while operation successes may be tracked in the job document as `job.doc['operation_success'] = True`.

-Hooks help track where an execution's data originated, and which operations were applied to the data.
+Hooks can be used to track where a job's data originated and which operations were applied to the data.
 For examples, users may record the `git commit ID <https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History>`_ upon execution of an operation, allowing users to track which version of code was used to run the operation.